tinnedtea/rehype-slug/readme.md

 [^registries]: You may also want to use an alternate npm-registry.
-My packages are also published to [GitLab], [Codeberg] and [GitHub], just follow a link and click on 'Packages', then follow the provided instructions.
+My packages are also published to [GitLab], [Codeberg] and [GitHub], just follow a link, navigate to packages and follow the provided instructions.

 [NPM Package]: https://npmjs.com/package/@tinnedtea/rehype-slug